LHA Peel Hobart | Gentle Chemical Peel for Sensitive Skin

 How Often Should You Have a Lala Peel?

-Once the initial course is complete, maintenance treatments every 4 to 6 weeks are usually recommended to maintain results and keep the skin balanced.
+Once the initial course is complete, maintenance treatments are usually recommended every 4 to 6 weeks to maintain results and keep the skin balanced.
 This is especially helpful during Tasmania’s cooler months, when wind exposure, indoor heating, and dry air can affect skin comfort and hydration.

-The LALA Peel can also be scheduled every 2 to 4 weeks as part of a regular skincare routine or before special events such as weddings, parties, or photoshoots.
+The LALA Peel can also be scheduled every 2 to 4 weeks as part of a regular skincare routine or before special events, such as weddings, parties, or photo shoots.
 Ideally, book your treatment 2 to 4 weeks before your event to allow time for the skin to settle and reveal its best appearance.

 Combining the LHA Peel with Other Skin Treatments in Hobart